Advice

 The simplest way to do this is to compare the displayed range against the official stated figure.
 If the car is fully charged, this is easy.
 If it’s not you’ll have to do some calculations based on the state of charge and the displayed range.

-Bear in mind that predicted range is affected by how the car has been driven previously, as well as extremes in temperature, and almost no EV ever manages the official testing range.
+Bear in mind that predicted range is affected by how the car has been driven previously, as well as extremes in temperature, and (like petrol and diesel cars) almost no EV ever matches the official WLTP figures.
 So expect some variance from the manufacturer’s claimed figure but watch out for any huge differences.

 Battery leases